mdlincoln/mdlincoln.github.io/_posts/2014-04-25-tool-trouble.md

 - Digital Humanities
 ---

+<aside>In which I try to retire the term "tool" from my vocabulary.</aside>

 As I noted [a few months ago][hiatus], I've been spending this semester preparing for my Ph.D comprehensive exams.
 (T-minus ten days until they start, by the way.)
 I tried mightily to focus myself on reading, and reading alone for the past few months.